nodejs/node/doc/api/async_hooks.md

 provided by the `asyncLocalStorage`, as those objects are garbage collected along with the corresponding async resources.

-This method is to be used when the `asyncLocalStorage` is not in use anymore in the current process.
+Use this method when the `asyncLocalStorage` is not in use anymore in the current process.

 ### `asyncLocalStorage.getStore()`